DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-07-12-animations.md

 ```typescript
   addPostOpen = 'out';
 ```
 And so, you can see that the default is our 'out' state where you might remember `maxHeight` is zero, and so it is hidden.
 All we have to do to activate our animation to show the add-post template, is set the `addPostOpen` property to 'in'!
-I simply created a button a user can click to add a post and then set the `addPostOpen` property to 'in' which animated the showing of my `app-add-post` component's template.
+We simply create a button a user can click to add a post and then set the `addPostOpen` property to 'in', which animates the showing of my `app-add-post` component's template.

 ## Fade in animation on new post